 Checking Measure Counts

 Measure counts for the works you have been assigned are provided, if known, in your Tentative Coaching Schedule.
-To access a list of all known measure counts, which may include updates since your tentative schedule was printed, click here.
+To access a list of all known measure counts, which may include updates since your tentative schedule was printed, click here for a PDF file or click here for a text file.

 Possible Problems, Possible Solutions